Local pediatric clinic preps to vaccinate ages 5-11

 WEBSTER, N.Y.
 (WROC) — Children as young as five will soon be eligible for the COVID-19 Pfizer vaccine as it makes it’s way through FDA authorization.

 “Parents want their children to get the vaccine at the same place where they get their other vaccines; at their primary care physician or pediatrician.
-For this reason, Monroe County will order the vaccine and distribute it to the proper areas when it is fully approved,” said Monroe County Public Health Commissioner Dr. Michael Mendoza.
+For this reason, Monroe County will order the vaccine and distribute it to the proper areas when it is fully approved,” Public Health Commissioner Dr. Michael Mendoza said.

 The CDC’s advisory committee is scheduled to meet in the first week of November, as part of the last phase in FDA authorization.